protosome/convergent_overlaps_aa_change/README.md

 If no sequence preservation is required, simply copy the same input sequence into the bracket columns.

 ### Output
 After running, one excel file will be generated per row from the input file.
 Each file will contain every amino acid pair from the windowed optimization process.
-To start, the recoemmendation is to sort for the higest value in the "combined score" column.
+To start, the recommendation is to sort for the higest value in the "combined score" column.
 However, given the stochastic nature of the optimization process, it is not safe to assume tha the final sequence pair predicted will be the best.

 From the output file, the "translated_integrated_seq_1" and "translated_integrated_seq_2" columns contain the full integrated amino acid sequences, and the "integrated_seq_1" and "integrated_seq_2" columns contain the integrated full DNA sequences for both, amino acid sequences, respectively.
 These are the DNA sequences that include the convergent overlaps.